Cyber Security Maturity Model Certification Services

 A company must have an institutionalized management plan to put into effect good cybersecurity practices to safeguard CUI.
-This means using all of the United States Department of Commercial National Institute of Standards and Technology’s special Publication 800-171 Revision 2 security requirements.
+This means using all United States Department of Commercial National Institute of Standards and Technology’s Special Publication 800-171 Revision 2 security requirements.

 A company must have standardized and optimized processes established across the organization along with additional enhanced practices that provide more sophisticated capabilities to detect and respond to advanced persistent threats.

 An advanced persistent threat (APT) is an adversary that possesses sophisticated levels of expertise and significant resources to create opportunities to achieve its objective (often to steal sensitive information) by using multiple attack vectors/strategies.

 CMMC applies to defense industrial base businesses and their contractors who have unclassified networks that process, store, or transit FCI (Federally Controlled Information) or CUI (Controlled Unclassified Information).
 This includes small businesses and foreign suppliers who may not be working directly with the DoD but who may provide a service or product to a contractor that is.